wmhelmi95/Network-Scanner-and-Port-Checker/README.md

 ## Generating an HTML Report

 The script automatically generates an HTML report summarizing the scan results.
 The report is saved as `report.html` in the `pentest_results` directory.

+## Accessing Sample Results

+You can explore sample scan results in the `pentest_result_example` directory.
+These sample results showcase the format of the output and can help you understand the tool's capabilities.

 ## Author